 |Merch: Signed Photo, Signed Magazine||Last Updated: March 2023|

 During the 1978 World Junior Figure Skating Championships, Brian Boitano won the bronze medal, beating future rival Brian Orser.

 With several other skaters, Boitano helped push the technical envelope of men’s skating early in his career.
-Boitano landed the first triple Axel in 1982.
+Boitano landed the first triple axle in 1982.
 A Boitano triple Lutz is a jump in which the skater raises his left arm over his head.
-At the world figure skating championships in 1988, he attempted a quadruple jump twice but failed to land it cleanly; he double-footed the landing.
+At the World Figure Skating Championships in 1988, he attempted a quadruple jump twice but failed to land it cleanly; he double-footed the landing.

 Also, Read About: Melody Hurd Net Worth

 He earned a trip to the 1984 Winter Olympics by placing second at the United States Figure Skating Championships in 1984.
 Over the next four years, he would place 5th in the Olympics.
 Following Scott Hamilton’s retirement, several skaters appeared as likely medal contenders.